African Violet (Saintpaulia ionantha) Indoor Care, Propagation, Problems and Solutions

 Allow the new African Violet plants to be well established before transplanting after which you can begin routine care.

-How to propagate African Violets from seeds
+African Violet propagation from seeds

 Spread the African Violet seeds evenly on moist, free-draining soil and do not cover with any soil as the seeds are very tiny.

-Cover the set up with a plastic sheet to create a greenhouse effect and place the set up in a warm brightly-lit place.
+Cover the set up with a plastic sheet to create a greenhouse effect and place the set up in a warm, brightly-lit place.

 Maintain the soil moist through out by gently misting the soil surface.

-How to propagate African Violet from offshoots
+African Violet propagation from offshoots

 Carefully seperate the offshoot from the mother African Violet plant while ensuring it has enough roots.